thaimeuu/Research-Contest-3-2024/README.md

 ## `RESEARCH-CONTEST-3-2024`

 ```
-This repository keeps track of my preparation for the upcoming Research Contest held by my university
+This repository keeps track of my preparation
+for the upcoming Research Contest held by my university
 ```

+### `NOVELTY OF THE PROJECT`

+- Using crack detection model to `extract binary image` rather than applying a global threshold which may cause inaccuracy in the binary image
+- Using state of the art `Clustering algorithms` to identify junctions
+- Including `Result quantification` to assess the accuracy of `Clustering algorithms` in the task of identifying junctions

+### `PROJECT TRACKER:`

 `Start date: January 22 2024`

-`PROJECT TRACKER:`

 - Jan 22:
   - Get stressed learning about LaTeX